mesosphere/marathon/docs/docs/application-basics.md

 Note that as of Mesos v0.22 and above the executor code has changed and `cmd` should be: `chmod u+x cool-script.sh && ./cool-script.sh`.

-As already mentioned above, Marathon also [knows how to handle](https://github.com/mesosphere/marathon/blob/master/src/main/scala/mesosphere/mesos/TaskBuilder.scala) deployment resources that reside in archives.
+As already mentioned above, Marathon also [knows how to handle](https://github.com/mesosphere/marathon/blob/master/src/main/scala/mesosphere/mesos/TaskBuilder.scala) application resources that reside in archives.
 Currently, Marathon will (through Mesos and before executing the `cmd`) first attempt to unpack/extract resources with the following file extensions:

 * `.tgz`
 * `.tar.gz`